LauLauThom/Fiji-RoiClickTools/README.md

 	//run("Invert", "slice");

 You can add some commands of your choice below the examples.

+### - Custom keyboard shortcuts
+Installing the ROI 1-click tools, also installs a customisable keyboard shortcut.
+In short, pressing a key will execute a predefined set of commands.
+The key and the set of commands can be edited at the beginning of the source code in the macro "Custom shortcut" macro "Custom shortcut [1]" {
+	// ADD CUSTOM COMMANDS HERE
+	run("Images to Stack", "name=Stack title=[] use");
+	run("Make Montage...", "columns=5 rows=1 scale=1");
+}

 ## Credits
 If you use those tools please cite